JakeGinnivan/jakeginnivan.github.io/source/_posts/2013-09-09-resharper-xaml-attribute-ordering-plugin.md

 Now, I don't expect this to be super stable and I know of a few issues (like when you first format the Window tag is not quite formatted right), but I hope to setup a CI build and get some fixes out over the next week or so.

-Check out the code, report issues and submit pull requests at [https://github.com/JakeGinnivan/XamlAttributeOrderingCodeCleanup][5]
+Check out the code, report issues and submit pull requests at [https://github.com/JakeGinnivan/XamlAttributeOrderingCodeCleanup][5] and install from [ReSharper Extensions Site][6]

   [1]: https://xamlstyler.codeplex.com/